How to Chart for Clinical Quality Measures in PCC EHR

 Your practice may have one or more referrals related to depression.
 For example, you may have referrals for an initial psychiatric evaluation or a specific depression referral.
 Click “Add” to create a new order, or double-click on an existing order to make changes.

-In order for the referral to be tracked as part of a clinical quality measure, you must add a SNOMED-CT description from the NIH’s list for “Referral for Depression Adolescent”.
+In order for the referral to be tracked as part of a clinical quality measure, you must add a SNOMED-CT description from to the order.
+The table below contains several SNOMED codes that will work for this measure.

-Add Depression Screening, Suicide Risk Assessment, and Referral Orders to Your Chart Note Protocols
+Add Depression Screening, Mental Health Care Education, and Referral Orders to Your Chart Note Protocols

 After you make changes to the various orders your practice uses, you can add them to chart note protocols to make them easier to order.
 Your clinicians will then see the “Depression Screening” order, for example, on every chart note.